 Tuition: $7,674 (in-state) or $26,184 (out-of-state)

-Considering The Evergreen State College’s motto is “Let it all hang out” — or Omnia Extares in Latin — it’s probably not so surprising that everything about this public liberal arts college is non-traditional.
-Founded in 1967 as an experimental college, Evergreen today is home to approximately 4,000 students.
+The Evergreen State College’s motto is “Let it all hang out” — or Omnia Extares in Latin.
+It’s not so surprising this public liberal arts college is non-traditional.
+It was founded in 1967 as an experimental college.
+Today, Evergreen is home to approximately 4,000 students.
 Instead of traditional majors and minors, Evergreen encourages students to study several disciplines by offering only a Bachelor of Arts in Liberal Arts and a Bachelor of Science.
-In lieu of grades, students receive a narrative evaluation of their work.
+Instead of grades, students receive a narrative evaluation of their work.

 4. Western Washington University